Hostel (2005 film): Plot

-Josh wakes up in a dungeon-like room, where the Dutch businessman begins maiming him with a drill, making holes in Josh's body, slicing his achilles tendons, then slitting his throat.
-Paxton wakes up in the disco and returns to the hostel, where he learns that he had supposedly checked out.
+Josh wakes up in a dungeon-like room, handcuffed and shackled to a chair bolted to the floor, surrounded by weapons and instruments of torture.
+The Dutch businessman enters and begins maiming him with a drill, making holes in Josh's body, then slicing his achilles tendons, then slitting his throat, while revealing that he paid for this service.

+Paxton wakes up in the pantry in the disco when a worker opens the door and lets him out.
+He returns to the hostel, where he learns that he had supposedly checked out.
 He is greeted by two women who invite him to the spa.
-Suspicious, he locates Natalya and Svetlana; Natalya takes Paxton to an old factory, where he sees Josh's mutilated corpse being stitched together by the Dutch businessman.
+Determined to find his friend, Paxton files a police report, to no avail.
+Suspicious, he locates Natalya and Svetlana; Natalya takes Paxton to the Art Show, an old factory outside of town, where he sees Josh's mutilated corpse being stitched together by the Dutch businessman.
 Two men drag Paxton down a hallway, passing by several rooms where other people are being tortured.
-Paxton is restrained and prepped to be tortured by a German client named Johann.
+Paxton is restrained, gagged, and prepped to be tortured by a German client named Johann.

-While cutting off a few of Paxton's fingers with a chainsaw, Johann unintentionally severs his hand restraints.
-Johann falls over, accidentally severing his own leg with the chainsaw.
+While cutting off two of Paxton's fingers with a chainsaw, Johann unintentionally severs his hand restraints.
+Johann slips on the severed fingers and falls, accidentally severing his leg with the chainsaw.
 Paxton shoots Johann in the head with a gun.
-He then kills a guard, changes into business clothes, and finds a business card for the Elite Hunting Club, an organization that allows its clientele to pay to kill and mutilate tourists.
+He then kills a guard, changes into business clothes, and finds a business card for the Elite Hunting Club, an organization that allows its wealthy clientele to pay to kill and mutilate tourists.
 Paxton also discovers Kana, whose face is being disfigured with a blowtorch by an American client.
 Paxton kills the man and rescues Kana and they flee in a stolen car, pursued by guards.
-Paxton runs over Natalya, Svetlana, and Alexei, killing two of them while the pursuing car finishes off the third.
-He also encounters the gipsy delinquents from earlier and gives them a big pack of candy and gum.
+Paxton discover Natalya, Svetlana, and Alexei together and run them over, killing the latter two, while the pursuing car finishes off Natalya.
+He also encounters the criminal children from earlier and gives them a big pack of candy and gum.
 They then attack and kill the men pursuing Paxton with concrete blocks.

-The two make it to the train station.
+The two make it to the train station which is under surveillance from the Elite Hunting Club guards and cops on their payroll.
 Kana, seeing her disfigured face, kills herself by leaping in front of an oncoming train, which attracts attention and allows Paxton to board another train unnoticed.
 Aboard, Paxton hears the voice of the Dutch businessman.
-When the train stops in Vienna, Austria, Paxton follows the Dutch businessman into a public restroom and makes him suffer and kills him in revenge for his friends’ deaths and suffering he caused him before boarding another train.
+When the train stops in Vienna, Austria, Paxton follows the Dutch businessman into a public restroom and mutilates his fingers before slicing his throat.
+He then reboards the train and sits calmly.